The Constitution of the Islamic Republic of Iran

-- Article 8: Hodood, or the penalties whose purpose was determined by the Shari'ah, or Islamic "religious law".
-The Law of Hodood defines in detail crimes such as "war against God" and "corruption on Earth" (that is, the conspiracy for the overthrow of the Islamic government) and offenses against morality (adultery, consumption of alcoholic beverages, slander, etc.) , specifying the respective penalties according to the various degrees of punishment.
+- Article 8: Hodood, or penalties whose purpose has been determined by the Shari'ah, or Islamic "religious law".
+Hodood's Law defines in detail crimes such as "war against God" and "corruption on Earth" (or the plot for the overthrow of the Islamic government) and moral crimes (adultery, consumption of alcoholic beverages, slander, etc.) , specifying the respective penalties according to the various degrees of punishment.

-- Article 10: Diyat, which is cash sanctions.
-The diye, that is the "price of the blood", is the compensation in money paid by the guilty to the heirs of the victim, who are entitled to choose this type of compensation as an alternative to incarceration or execution of the guilty party.
-The Diyat Law determines the conditions for payment, as well as the different amount of compensation for cases of murder or serious injuries to different parts of the human body.
+- Article 10: Diyat, or penalties in money.
+The diye, that is, the "blood price", is the monetary compensation paid by the guilty to the heirs of the victim, who is granted the right to choose this type of compensation as an alternative to imprisonment or execution of the guilty.
+The Law of Diyat determines the conditions for payment, as well as the different amount of compensation for cases of murder or serious injury to different parts of the human body.

-- Article 11: Ta'azirat, ie the penalties that the judge can impose even though their purpose has not been determined by the Shari'ah: they include prison, fines and flogging, but they must not be more severe than the penalties included in the hodood category.
+- Article 11: Ta'azirat, or the penalties that the judge can impose although their purpose has not been determined by the Shari'ah: they include imprisonment, monetary sanctions and flogging, but must not be more severe than penalties included in the hodood category.

-A separate mention is appropriate for the Law against Narcotraffic, launched in 1989, according to which the drug dealer found in possession of more than twenty grams of heroin or more than five kilos of opium is given the death penalty; in the following years, with the launch of some amendments, aimed at overcoming the increasing crowding of prisons and making it easier to identify and capture the major traffickers, the judicial authority was able to decide to impose on the perpetrators of crime minor - albeit linked to drug trafficking - penalties other than prison.
+A separate mention is appropriate for the Law Against Narcotrafficking, passed in 1989, according to which the drug dealer found in possession of more than twenty grams of heroin or more than five kilos of opium is given the death penalty; in the following years, with the passing of some amendments, aimed at obviating the growing crowding of prisons and making it easier to identify and capture the big traffickers, the judicial authority was enabled to decide to inflict the guilty of crime minor - albeit linked to drug trafficking - sentences other than prison.

 45. The Article concerns the management of the two radio and television media because they are public property (administered by an Executive Director under the supervision of a council composed of representatives of the three State Powers), as well as the National Press Agency Irna, who is directly head of the Ministry for Islamic Culture and Guide.
 As regards the printing of newspapers and magazines, completely open to public initiative even if many magazines are published by government bodies or by their affiliated organizations, the Ministry of Culture and Islamic guidance is entrusted with their supervision.